-This directory implements the concept of Default Design Models for CentOS Themes.
-Default Design Models for CentOS Themes provide the common structural information (e.g., image dimensions, translation markers, trademark position, etc.) the centos-art script uses to produce images when no other design model is specified.
+The 'trunk/Identity/Themes/Models/Default' directory implements the concept of Default Design Model for The CentOS Themes.
+The CentOS Themes Default Design Model provides the common structural information (e.g., image dimensions, translation markers, trademark position, etc.) the centos-art script uses to produce images when no other design model is specified.

 Deisgn models in this directory do use the CentOS Release Brand.
-The CentOS Release Brand is a combination of both The CentOS Type and The CentOS Release Schema used to illustrate the major release of CentOS Distribution the image produced belongs to. - Removed(xref:Directories trunk Identity Models Tpl Brands) -, for more information.
+The CentOS Release Brand is a combination of both The CentOS Type and The CentOS Release Schema used to illustrate the major release of The CentOS Distribution the image produced belongs to. - Removed(xref:Directories trunk Identity Models Tpl Brands) -, for more information.